Kitware/DIVA/doc/manuals/tutorials.rst

 This example demonstrates 2 things :

-* Demonstrating writing an experiment file using the Experimente API class
+* Demonstrating writing an experiment file using the Experiment API class
 * Demonstrate getting individual frames from an experiment source

-First we will look at how to run the code provided to simply instantiats an instance of the Experiement class, populates it with data, and writes its contents to the console. |br|
+First we will look at how to run the code provided to simply instantiates an instance of the Experiment class, populates it with data, and writes its contents to the console. |br|
 The intent of this example is to demonstrate the code necessary by the performer to write a valid experiment file. |br|

 C++